-Johns Hopkins Children’s Center pediatric surgeon-in-chief David Hackam and pediatric surgeon Dylan Stewart answer questions about pectus excavatum.
-They provide information on the surgical procedure to repair pectus excavatum at Johns Hopkins Children’s Center, the appropriate age for surgery and the recovery time.
+Johns Hopkins Children’s Center pediatric surgeon-in-chief David Hackam answers questions about pectus excavatum.
+He provides information on the surgical procedure to repair pectus excavatum at Johns Hopkins Children’s Center, the appropriate age for surgery and the recovery time.
 Learn more at http://www.hopkinsmedicine.org/johns-hopkins-childrens-center/what-we-treat/specialties/pediatric-surgery/index.html Questions Answered: 0:03 What is pectus excavatum?
 0:35 What is the surgical procedure to repair pectus excavatum?
 1:07 What is the appropriate age for surgery?
 1:32 Why should my child have this surgery at Johns Hopkins Children Center?
 2:15 How many JHCC pediatric surgeons perform this procedure?
 2:36 How many years have our surgeons performed this procedure?
 2:58 Is the surgery painful?
 3:28 In addition to a surgeon, what doctors will be part of my care team?
 4:31 How long before my child can return to normal activities?
 4:57 Is JHCC a high-volume pectus care center?
 5:20 How successful is the minimally invasive pectus repair?